mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Goroutines

-- a lightweight thread of execution
+- a lightweight thread of execution managed by the Go runtime
 - to create one, proceed any function call with `go`
+  - arguments are evaluated in the current goroutine
+  - function execution occurs in the new goroutine
 - without using `go` the call is synchronous
 - with using `go` the call is asynchronous
 - the `main` function runs in a goroutine
+- goroutines share memory, so access should be synchronized
+- `time.Sleep(duration)` pauses the current goroutine for the given duration
+  - duration is in nanoseconds (1 nanosecond = 1,000,000 milliseconds)

 ## Channels